 ❌ Complicated process

-Some unhappy clients said the amount of paperwork required, coupled with multiple points of contact, was overwhelming.
+Some unhappy clients said the amount of paperwork required, coupled with multiple points of contact, was confusing.

 Often times it was like the person I was currently dealing with, had no knowledge of the other people I had already resolved the issue with.
 I felt the communication through the whole process was very poor.
 Also, any time I had a question, I had to make multiple attempts and leave multiple messages for my loan officer.